kungfuwushu/frontend/README.md

 # frontend
-This project is created with the “TypeScript React Starter” (see  https://github.com/Microsoft/TypeScript-React-Starter) It uses Typescript, ReactJS, Redux, Material UI, React-Intl (the complete dependency list is in the package.json file) If you need to learn more about them, you can start here :
+This project is created with the “TypeScript React Starter” (see  https://github.com/Microsoft/TypeScript-React-Starter).

+It uses Typescript, ReactJS, Redux, Material UI, React-Intl (the complete dependency list is in the package.json file).
+If you need to learn more about them, you can start here :
 •	Typescript : https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html
 Installation